 It goes without saying that no one is going to be overjoyed at being sick.
 Illness and disease that cause discomfort and pain over prolonged periods, can take a considerable toll on your emotional, mental and physical well-being.

-In fact when a client comes in to a counselor with chronic depression and other combinations of symptoms - it is wise practice to recommend the client seek a physical from their primary care Dr. first.
+In fact when a client comes in seeking therapy for chronic depression and other symptoms - in order to rule out a primary health issue with secondary depression, it is wise to recommend the client seek a physical from their primary care Dr. first.

 A wide variety of medical issues bring secondary symptoms of depression, in addition to other things; and thorough assessment often reveals things that need to be further treated before any emotional work can begin.